Transportation in San Diego County: Air services

-San Diego International Airport is the only airport in San Diego County to have commercial air service.
-Here is some information about the airport.
+San Diego International Airport is the only airport in San Diego County to have commercial air service, though formerly McClellan–Palomar Airport in Carlsbad also had commercial air service.

-San Diego International Airport is the third busiest single-runway commercial airport in the world, with approximately 600 departures and arrivals carrying an average of over 55,000 passengers a day, and over 24 million passengers a year.
+San Diego International Airport is the busiest single-runway commercial airport in the world, with approximately 600 departures and arrivals carrying an average of over 55,000 passengers a day, and over 24 million passengers a year.

 However, it occupies a much smaller footprint compared to other airports in the United States.
 As a result, recently, numerous plans have been proposed to either add another airport in the area or relocate it entirely.

+Since December 9, 2015, the Cross Border Xpress terminal in Otay Mesa has given direct access to Tijuana International Airport, with passengers walking across the U.S.–Mexico border on a footbridge to catch their flight on the Mexican side.
+It is the only airport in the world with terminals located on the territory of two countries.

 Ferry services

-The Coronado Commuter Ferry takes morning and afternoon commuters across San Diego Bay from the Broadway Pier, San Diego and the Coronado Ferry Landing.
+The Coronado Commuter Ferry takes morning and afternoon commuters across San Diego Bay from Broadway Pier and the Coronado Ferry Landing.
 San Diego Harbor Excursion operates ferry shuttles directly to and from the Broadway Pier, San Diego, the Coronado Ferry Landing and the Fifth Avenue Landing.

+An international ferry service to Ensenada, Baja California is expected to launch in early 2025, which would be operated by Azteca Ferries.